Contents

 Government Processes

 Openly share information on government operations such as budget allocations, spending, city council decisions, and legislative processes.
-Make these documents easily accessible on your website, and consider using infographics or brief summaries to explain complex financial data or policy decisions.
-Regular updates on these matters, including live-streamed city council meetings or public forums, enhance transparency and encourage public participation.
+Make these documents easily accessible on your website.
+Consider using infographics or brief summaries to explain complex financial data or policy decisions.
+Regular updates, including live-streamed city council meetings or public forums, enhance transparency and encourage public participation.
 While citizens have a right to access this information via a records request, the best practice is to proactively make as much information as possible publicly available.

 Data Usage